Eduard Folayang: Post-title reign

 Folayang's next fight was at ONE Championship: Dawn of Heroes on August 2, 2019.
 He faced former UFC and Bellator lightweight champion Eddie Alvarez.
 Folayang lost the fight via submission in the first round.

-Folayang is now expected to face Amarsanaa Tsogookhuu at ONE Championship: Masters Of Fate on November 8, 2019.
+Folayang next faced Amarsanaa Tsogookhuu at ONE Championship: Masters Of Fate on November 8, 2019.
 After dominating early in the fight with his kicks, an accidental clash of heads in the second round cut Folayang open and rendered him unable to continue.
 The fight would go to a technical decision and Eduard Folayang won by unanimous decision.

 Afterwards, Folayang was originally scheduled to face Ahmed Mujtaba at ONE Championship: Fire & Fury.
 However, Mujtaba would later be replaced by Pieter Buist.
 On January 31, 2020, Folayang lost to Buist by split decision.

 Folayang faced Antonio Caruso at ONE Championship: Inside the Matrix on October 30, 2020.
 He lost the fight via unanimous decision.

 Folayang was to make a comeback on April 28, 2021, against former UFC middleweight contender Yoshihiro Akiyama at ONE on TNT 4.
 However, he was rescheduled instead to have a trilogy match against Shinya Aoki after Akiyama pulled out due to suffering an injury during training camp.
 He lost the bout in the first round via armbar.

 Folayang faced Zhang Lipeng at ONE Championship: Battleground 2 on August 13, 2021.
 He lost the bout via unanimous decision.

 Folayang made his ONE Super Series debut against John Wayne Parr under Muay Thai rules at ONE: X on March 26, 2022.
 He won the bout via unanimous decision.

 Folayang faced Edson Marques on December 3, 2022, at ONE on Prime Video 5.
 He lost the fight via technical knockout in the second round.

+Folayang faced Amir Khan in a rematch on September 30, 2023, at ONE Fight Night 14.
+He won the fight via knockout in the third round, snapping a five-fight losing streak.

+Folayang faced Shinya Aoki in a tetralogy bout on March 23, 2025, at ONE 172.
+He lost the fight via armbar in round one.

+Departure from Team Lakay & Lions Nation MMA

-Folayang left his longtime training camp in Baguio City on March 10, 2023 due to undisclosed reasons.
+Folayang left Team Lakay Wushu, his longtime training camp in Baguio City, on March 10, 2023 due to undisclosed reasons.
+On June 24, 2023, it was announced that Folayang had formed his own team, Lions Nation MMA, with fellow ex-Team Lakay members Kevin Belingon, Joshua Pacio, Danny Kingad, Jeremy Pacatiw, Stephen Loman and Honorio Banario.